pokt-network/smt/docs/SMT.md

 and values respectively.

-If `nil` is passed into `WithValueHasher` functions, it will act as identity hasher and store the values unaltered in the tree.
+If `nil` is passed into `WithValueHasher` functions, it will act as identity hasher and store the values unaltered in the trie.

 ### Nil values

 A `nil` value is the same as the placeholder value in the SMT and as such inserting a key with a `nil` value has specific behaviours.
-Although the insertion of a key-value pair with a `nil` value will alter the root hash, a proof will not recognise the key as being in the tree.
+Although the insertion of a key-value pair with a `nil` value will alter the root hash, a proof will not recognise the key as being in the trie.

 Assume `(key, value)` pairs as follows:

 - `(key, nil)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will fail
+  - Proving this `key` is in the trie will fail
 - `(key, value)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will succeed
+  - Proving this `key` is in the trie will succeed

 ## Hashers & Digests

 When creating a new SMT or importing one a `hasher` is provided, typically this would be `sha256.New()` but could be any hasher implementing the go `hash.Hash` interface.
-By default this hasher, referred to as the `TreeHasher` will be used on both keys (to create paths) and values (to store).
+By default this hasher, referred to as the `TrieHasher` will be used on both keys (to create paths) and values (to store).
 But separate hashers can be passed in via the option functions mentioned above.

-Whenever we do an operation on the tree, the `PathHasher` is used to hash the key and return its digest - the path.
+Whenever we do an operation on the trie, the `PathHasher` is used to hash the key and return its digest - the path.
 When we store a value in a leaf node we hash it using the `ValueHasher`.
 These digests are calculated by writing to the hasher and then calculating the checksum by calling `Sum(nil)`.

-The digests of all nodes, regardless of the `PathHasher` and `ValueHasher`s being used, will be the result of writing to the `TreeHasher` and calculating the `Sum`.
+The digests of all nodes, regardless of the `PathHasher` and `ValueHasher`s being used, will be the result of writing to the `TrieHasher` and calculating the `Sum`.
 The exact data hashed will depend on the type of node, this is described in the [implementation](#implementation) section.